DTEI Graduate Scholars

 How to Apply

-We encourage both graduate students and faculty to apply to the program – graduate students, to support course development, and faculty, to receive assistance in developing one of their courses and serve as a mentor for a graduate scholar.
-For priority selection, graduate students and faculty should coordinate with each other before applying; however, graduate students and faculty may apply without prior coordination.
-Graduate students and faculty can apply individually, or a team of faculty and graduate students can submit a single departmental application to collaborate on curricular or program goals that may involve a series of courses.
+We encourage graduate students and faculty to apply to the program – graduate students, to support course development and learning, and faculty, to receive assistance in developing one of their courses and serve as a mentor for a Graduate Scholar.
+For priority selection, graduate students and faculty should coordinate with each other before applying.
+Even if a pair has coordinated, both the graduate student and faculty need to submit an “individual application” and indicate their preferred partner.
+Graduate students and faculty may also apply individually without prior coordination.
+In addition, a team of faculty and graduate students can submit a single departmental application to collaborate on curricular or program goals that may involve a series of courses.

 Eligibility: